afroditeapp/afrodite-backend/crates/api_client/docs/AccountApi.md

 > post_delete()
 Delete account.

-Delete account.
 Changes account state to `pending deletion` from all possible states.
 Previous state will be saved, so it will be possible to stop automatic deletion process.

 ### Parameters